Feminist perspectives on sex work: Economic empowerment

 One view is that sex work not only empowers women, but it provides women with greater opportunities for financial advancement.
 There are liberal and radical feminist proponents of female empowerment through sex work.
 Liberal feminists view prostitution as the sale of sex solely for economic gain, and thus it cannot be differentiated from any other sale of goods.
 The selling of sex ultimately consists of a buyer and a seller trying to negotiate for the best deal.
 Interfering in this sale of goods could not only be interfering with the rights of the buyer, but also of the seller.
 Women who have chosen to enter the field should not be looked down upon and should not have their choice considered to be lesser than another type of socially accepted employment.
 Liberal feminists argue that while prostitution and sex work may not be the ideal job for many women, it can provide a way of life and prosperity that would be otherwise unattainable.
 Sex work can be seen as a better alternative to working for minimum wage or working in a field that that society decided is "woman's work".

 Marriage analogy

-Sex work and prostitution have often been compared to a marriage in which the man is the breadwinner, while the woman stays at home and cares for the family.
+Sex work and prostitution have historically been compared to marriage.
+In a society where women have fewer perspectives of paid employment, they exchange reproductive work for maintenance.